EmptyBox36/umamusume-auto-train/README.md

 - Checks mood
 - Handle debuffs
 - Rest
-- Selectable G1 races in the race schedule
+- Selectable races in the race schedule
 - Stat target feature, if a stat already hits the target, skip training that one
 - Auto-purchase skill
 - Web Interface for easier configuration
 - Select running style position
 - Detailed config
 - Auto pick event choice
-- Automatically picks event choice base on desire skill (skill in auto buy list), and stats.
+- Automatically picks event choice base on energy, desire skill, and stats.
+- Can custom pick event choice
+- URA and Unity cup support (i still didn't have assets for some team name, it only work with team sunny and carrots for now)
+- Can manual update the events database (/scraper/main.py or /scraper/start.bat)

 ## Getting Started

 ### Requirements